 Widely known as La Manquita, The Cathedral of Málaga is an impressive building located in the historic center and is definitely worth a visit.
 Renaissance and Baroque architectural elements reflect the long period of construction (16th-18th century).
 But since the Cathedral was never finished lacking one of the main towers it gained the name of The One-Armed lady (La Manquita).

 Pablo Ruiz Picasso is one of the most famous people born in Málaga.
 His museum houses the collection of more than 200 art pieces which provide a great overview of Picasso’s work.
 On Sundays, when the entrance is free, you can expect a line outside but don’t let that discourage you – it moves fast.

 The entry to Museo Picasso is free every Sunday the last two opening hours.

 Two hours is enough time to see everything and go trough in a slow pace, so don’t be worried about that.

 The extensive collection perfectly summarises 19th-century Spanish art.
 It is located in the 16th-century palace of Villalón in the heart of Málaga.
 It regularly houses temporary exhibitions.

-Entrance is free all day Sundays from 1 October to 31 March, the rest of the year it is free on Sundays, from 15:00 to 16:30.
+Entrance is free all day on Sundays from 1 October to 31 March, the rest of the year it is free on Sundays, from 15:00 to 16:30.